-- 7.7.5.1 The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (regional LFD land use referral maps).
-Access development will strive to minimize new human infrastructure. - 7.7.5.1 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
+- 7.7.5.1 The FMP and SHS shall provide direction on the location/adjacency of harvest areas and retention areas, and on rate of harvest. - 7.7.5.2 The amount, tenure and class of new access roads shall be minimized and consistent with the land use objectives in regionally defined key wildlife zones (regional LFD land use referral maps).
+Access development will strive to minimize new human infrastructure. - 7.7.5.3 The alignment and standard of new long-term and permanent access roads must be identified and agreed upon within the long-term access plan.
 New long-term and permanent access roads shall not be developed below the valley "breaks" of rivers, except in isolated cases for river crossings. - 7.7.5.4 Any proposed new crossings of rivers and creeks must be identified and agreed upon within the Access Management Plan; new permanent crossings shall be avoided. - 7.7.5.5 Where possible all access roads shall avoid known key habitat features. - 7.7.5.6 Use of existing access roads must be described in the FHP, with particular reference to public access management, any proposed road improvements and ongoing maintenance.
-Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed. - 7.7.5.7 Unless otherwise agreed to in the AOP, timber operations should be conducted outside of the period Jan.
-15 to April 30. - 7.7.5.8 Broadcast application of herbicide shall not occur within this zone, unless approved by Alberta. - 7.7.5.9 Mechanical thinning and selective use of herbicide as approved by Alberta may occur within this zone. - 7.7.5.10 Herbicide or stand tending activities shall only remove competing vegetative growth that interferes with free-to-grow standards in order to maintain browse availability.
+Potential opportunities for partial or complete route closure and/or reclamation following planned harvesting and silviculture shall be discussed.

+- 7.7.5.7 Unless otherwise agreed to by Alberta, timber operations shall be conducted outside of the period Jan.
+15 to April 30. - 7.7.5.8 Known willow areas shall be maintained in harvest areas during timber operations. - 7.7.5.9 Stand tending activities shall only remove competing deciduous vegetative growth that interferes with free-to-grow standards.
+The intent is to maintain browse availability.